Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">PENNY · DEFINITELY NOT STEM</div>
-      <p>So even after the relabeling, we still can’t say co-attacking clearly makes friends.</p>
+      <p>So even after the relabeling, we still can’t support the ‘enemy of my enemy is my friend’ hypothesis.</p>
     </div>
   </div>